On March 15, 2019, from J……. C……. DDS, Lincoln, CA

 The Vanguard Total Stock Market ETF (symbol VTI), the Vanguard S&P 500 ETF (symbol VOO) and the Invesco S&P 500 Equal Weight ETF (symbol RSP) have monthly expiry dates.

 Concerning options strategies, the Monday Morning Millionaire Program recommends that members only sell and never buy puts and calls and that they do so in their fun portfolios only.
 Investors always make and never lose money selling puts and calls.
 However, they do give up the opportunity of making even more money if the underlying ETF rises above the selected strike price.

 The underlying will fluctuate and investors will lose more money occasionally than the amount of the premium they get, but only in the short run.
 Investing should be a long run activity.
 It can be successful if we observe the habits of highly effective investors.You need to login to view the rest of the content.
 Please Login.
 Not a Member?
-You can now sign up for a one-month free trial membership.
+You can now sign up for $12 for a one-year membership.
 Join Us